White Bear Group Privacy Notice

 Request the transfer of your personal data to you or to a third party.
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

-If you wish to exercise any of the rights set out above, please contact usas detailed below.
+If you wish to exercise any of the rights set out above, please Contact us as detailed above.

 7th Floor, 70 Mark Lane